spyder-ide/spyder-docs/doc/editor.rst

 Defining code cells
 ===================

-A "code cell" is a concept similar to MATLAB's "cell" (except that there is no "cell mode" in Spyder), i.e. a block of lines to be executed at once in the current interpreter (Python or IPython).
-Every script may be divided in as many cells as needed.
+A "code cell" in Spyder is a block of lines, typically in a script, that can be easily executed all at once in the current doc:`ipythonconsole`.
+This is much like a "cell" in MATLAB (except without any need to enable a "cell mode", since in Spyder, cells are detected automatically).
+You can separate your scripts may be divided into as many cells as needed, or none at all—the choice is yours.

 .. image:: images/editor/editor_standard.png
    :align: center